msteenhagen/indoxicate/content/posts/music-2022.md

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1748538037/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://matmos.bandcamp.com/album/regards-uk-ony-dla-bogus-aw-schaeffer">Regards/Ukłony dla Bogusław Schaeffer by Matmos</a></iframe>

 Matmos is another of those names that have been with me for a long time.
-The first if their albums I played over and over again was [The Civil War](https://www.youtube.com/watch?v=0yZc4MkrFGU) from 2003.
+The first of their albums I played over and over again was [The Civil War](https://www.youtube.com/watch?v=0yZc4MkrFGU) from 2003.
 It sounds like an electronic music studio that got timewarped back into the middle ages.

 # June